How to use day-level diagnostics

 • Fatigue impact

-• use Elevation to understand the broad shape of the day
+• use Elevation to understand the broad structure of the day

-• use Energy cost to see where each mile becomes expensive
+• use Energy cost to find expensive sections

-• use Fatigue impact to find where the day is most likely to feel hardest in practice
+• use Fatigue impact to find where the day peaks late

-This is the day-level version of the route-diagnostics chart logic, but applied to a single day instead of the entire route.
+This is the day-level version of route diagnostics, applied to one day instead of the entire route.

 1. Use Campsites to define the day structure.